Trump claims he would’ve canceled most of his campaign rallies if coronavirus didn’t hit

 “If we didn’t get hit by the plague, between us, I would’ve canceled most of the rallies," Trump said during a rally at Arnold Palmer Regional Airport in Latrobe.
 "I wouldn’t need them."

 “Before the China virus this election was over,” the president continued.
-“Now I've got to back to work.”
+“Now I've got to get back to work.”

-Tearing into his opponent, Trump promised Pennsylvanians that Biden would “surrender your jobs to China” and would “surrender your nation to the radical left wing mob.”
+Tearing into his opponent during the 90 minute rally, Trump told Pennsylvanians that Biden would “surrender your jobs to China” and would “surrender your nation to the radical left wing mob.”

 “Biden spent the last 47 years shipping Pennsylvania jobs to China and other nations.
 I spent the last four bringing them back,” Trump said, adding that he ended the last administration’s “pure war” on fracking, coal and natural gas, major industries in the state.

 Trump noted that he is “truly an environmentalist.”
 “You have to understand… all these places, China, fuming up while we're doing our job beautiful, no. They have to do their job also otherwise it just doesn't work the way it's supposed to.”
-He touted his work pulling out of the Paris Climate Accords.
+He touted his work pulling out of the Paris Agreement.

 TRUMP TO AWARD MEDAL OF HONOR ON 9/11 TO SOLDIER WHO RESCUED 75 HOSTAGES